 1. Estuary

-Estuary is the right time data platform that lets you choose when data moves, including sub second streaming, near real time, or batch.
+Estuary is the real time data integration platform that lets you choose when data moves, including sub second streaming, near real time, or batch.
 For Postgres migrations, Estuary uses change data capture to stream inserts, updates, and deletes as they happen.
 This enables zero downtime cutovers, cross cloud replication, and continuous sync into warehouses and operational systems without the complexity of stitched together jobs.

 Key features